Save an average of 30% on your flood insurance in just three minutes.

 To make sure your home is protected, know your insurance options.

-A licenced broker at DirectRate.ca will help you examine what type of flood insurance is best for your home.
+A licensed broker at DirectRate.ca will help you examine what type of flood insurance is best for your home.

 How does it work?